 Hang Out on the Zip LinesBarnardsville (near Asheville)

 North Carolina has a rich zip lining history dating back to 1998 when America’s first zip line canopy company opened here.
 A lot has changed since that first single-person zip line began, as the state is now home to about two dozen zip line and aerial adventure parks.
-Just outside of Asheville, you and a friend can swing through the trees together at Navitat on its Blue Ridge Experience, where side-by-side zip lines lead you on a 2-hour adventure, sometimes reaching high speeds and always offering incredible views.
+Just outside of Asheville, you and a friend can swing through the trees together at Navitat on its Mountaintop Tour, where side-by-side zip lines lead you on a two-hour adventure, sometimes reaching high speeds and always offering incredible views.
 Navitat also offers guided RTV excursions, taking your group on a tour through the mountains on a rugged-terrain vehicle.

 Wine Tasting with Furry Friends